Apply to Borrow £1000 to £25,000*

 REPRESENTATIVE 481.6% APR

-When your credit check is bad or if you have not built any credit history at all, qualifying for a loan is always going to be an issue.
+When your credit check is bad or if you have not built any credit history at all, qualifying for a direct loan is always going to be an issue.
 Lenders would prefer if their borrowers can prove that they’re reliable and can manage their debts well.
 If you’ve borrowed in the past and you’ve missed payments, expect that it’s going to reflect on your credit rating.

 Mandatory credit checks

-Naturally, you’d prefer if you can find a lender that will not perform a credit check when you apply for a loan.
+Naturally, you’d prefer if you can find a lender that will not perform a credit check when you apply for a car loan.
 However, in the UK, it is illegal for lenders to offer their services to borrowers without performing a credit check.
 If you’re going to borrow money from traditional banks, you’re most likely going to be turned down.
 So, the most ideal option for you might be to consider the less traditional ones.

 Consider payday loans